Warning! Burns may occur when the engine is hot.

 2. Release excess pressure from the cooling system.

-3. Set the heating control on the dashboard to «Heiss» (hot).
+3. Set the heating regulator on the instrument panel to "Heiss" (hot).
 This opens the cooling circuit of the heating system.

-5. Place a receiving container under the radiator and engine, unscrew the drain plug on the bottom of the radiator (pic.
-4.45) and drain the coolant.
-Attach a short hose to the fitting on the side (inner diameter - 12 mm), to direct the liquid into the container.
+5. Place a collecting container under the radiator and engine, unscrew the drain plug on the bottom of the radiator (Fig. 4.45) and drain the coolant.
+Attach a short hose (internal diameter – 12 mm) to the side fitting to direct the liquid into the container.

-6. Put on the hose (inner diameter - 14 mm) drain plug on the right side of the engine block and open it.
+6. Place a hose (internal diameter – 14 mm) onto the drain nipple on the right side of the engine block and open it.

 7. Remove the cap from the expansion tank.